 You can see that the original red design is much bigger than the blue design, it only left a few centimetres of clearance on each side of the width restrictions.
 The blue design is being used at the competition today only that particular one snapped so I had to re-print it in white.

 This is the design for my robot being printed.
 The two rectangles furthest from the camera are used to mount the motors.
 The back rectangle is the jockey wheel/slider.

 This is the robot base finished and assembled.
 It has the motors and all of the sensors apart from the one touch sensor.

-After a week away on holiday at Noosa, I made a start on the arm mechanism.
+After a week away on holiday, I made a start on the arm mechanism.
 I had the idea of making the mechanisms for the robot out of LEGO.
 This was mostly because it can be easily tweaked if I see any problems and it makes for smoother moving parts than 3D printed plastic.

 This was my first try at making a LEGO compatible printed part.
 I was surprised by how well the parts lined up with the holes in the beams.
 The only problems were the imperfections that you can see on the side of the part in the picture (as a result of my printing) and the fact that the centre of the beam did not line up with the centre of the rotation axis of the servo (which you may not be able to see).
 So I tweaked the design of the part and printed again.

 You can see that the before mentioned problems have been fixed with this new part.

 After making a part that converted the servo horn to LEGO, the beginnings of a robotic arm emerged.
 This process went seamlessly and there were no problems.
 Next was to print out a part for the servo to fit on the end of the arm.